Michael Kratsios: Department of Defense

 On July 13, 2020, the U.S. Department of Defense announced Kratsios would serve as its Acting Under Secretary of Defense for Research and Engineering.
 In this role, Kratsios served as the third highest ranking official at the Department of Defense and the principal advisor to the Secretary of Defense for technology, supervising all defense research and engineering, technology development, technology transition, prototyping activities, experimentation, and developmental testing activities and programs.
 Kratsios also oversaw the Defense Advanced Research Projects Agency, the Missile Defense Agency, the Defense Innovation Unit, the Space Development Agency, and the DOD laboratory enterprise.
 Kratsios managed a $106 billion research and development budget, the largest in the world.

 Kratsios has advocated for the Department to better leverage its unique testing authorities to accelerate innovation, to strengthen its research and development partnerships with startups and smaller innovators, and to enhance its strategic R&D collaboration with America's international allies.
 Kratsios led the Department’s efforts to accelerate the adoption of 5G, and in October 2020, announced $600 million in awards for 5G experimentation and testing at five U.S. military test sites, representing the largest full-scale 5G tests for dual-use applications in the world.

 Kratsios has also advocated for greater participation of historically black colleges and universities (HBCUs) and minority serving institutions (MSIs) in the defense industrial base.
 In September 2020, Kratsios announced $50 million in grants to HBCUs and MSIs to conduct research in defense priority areas.

 Scale AI Inc.

-In March 2021, Kratsios joined data management startup Scale AI Inc. as its managing director and head of strategy, which is a new role within the company.
+In March 2021, Kratsios joined data management startup Scale AI Inc. as its managing director and head of strategy, which was a new role within the company.

+Office of Science and Technology Policy

+On December 22, 2024, President-elect Donald Trump announced his intention to nominate Kratsios as the next Director of the Office of Science and Technology Policy and Science Advisor to the President.
+He was confirmed for the office on March 25, 2025 in a 74-25 vote by the U.S. Senate.
+He is the youngest person to serve as OSTP director and the first millennial to serve in the position.
+He is also the first OSTP director without a PhD.

 Recognition

 Kratsios was included in Fortune Magazine’s “40 Under 40” list in 2019 and was honored as a Young Global Leader by the World Economic Forum in 2020.
 Kratsios is the recipient of the Department of Defense Medal for Distinguished Public Service, the highest honorary award which can be conferred on a non-career Federal employee or private citizen.
 Kratsios was also awarded the Archbishop Iakovos Leadership 100 Award for Excellence by the Greek Orthodox Archdiocese of America in 2020.

-Kratsios has been published in The Wall Street Journal, The Washington Post, Wired,Bloomberg, Fortune, and CNN.
+Personal life

+In February 2024, he announced his engagement.
+He is married to Alissa Davies.